epiviz/epiviz.github.io.old/plugins.md

   ...
   ```

-  Alternatively, create a script to override the default EpiViz settings and add the new chart type:
+  Alternatively, create a script to override the default Epiviz settings and add the new chart type:

   ```javascript
   epiviz.EpiViz.SETTINGS.chartTypes.push('epiviz.plugins.charts.MyTrackType');
   ```

-6. If using EpiViz on a remote server, plug in your scripts and settings file and start using them!
+6. If using Epiviz on a remote server, plug in your scripts and settings file and start using them!

   **Example**
   * `my-track.js`, `my-track-type.js`, and `my-settings-overrides.js`: [https://gist.github.com/florin-chelaru/11017650](https://gist.github.com/florin-chelaru/11017650)